 Another simple method to reduce your bills is to change the filters in the HVAC system regularly.
 If the filters are dirty, it will make the system work harder to pass enough air throughout the building.
 The air quality is subpar and can lead to higher costs to maintain the proper running of the HVAC system.
 You should check your filters every three months and change these from one month to three months at a time to reduce costs.

 If you have an older HVAC system, you might want to start thinking about replacing or upgrading it.
 While there may be concerns about the cost of installing a new system, running an older HVAC system past its peak will lead to higher costs and bigger headaches, especially if the system shuts down entirely without warning.
 If it is more than 10 years old, consider an HVAC system that is built to save energy.
 Energy Star HVAC systems are recommended and installed by licensed technicians.
 Deciding to replace your HVAC system will save you money in the long run.

 Running a business takes into account reducing unnecessary costs.
 Why see higher bills now and pay more later for an inefficient HVAC that could easily be taken care of?
 By following these steps, your business will see a reduction in energy bills.
 Everyone working for the business will also feel comfortable coming to work, as the building will heat or cool nicely.

-If you’re looking to save money and keep your HVAC system working longer and more efficiently, contact One Source Heating and Cooling for all your commercial HVAC system needs.
+If you’re looking to save money and keep your HVAC system working longer and more efficiently, contact One Source Heating, Cooling & Electrical for all your commercial HVAC system needs.
 We have over 20 years’ experience, are available 24 hours a day, and have NATE-certified technicians work for you.
 Call us at

 Image provided by Shutterstock